RTA’s sustainable commitment

-RTA believes that the day-to-day actions taken by employees will ultimately demonstrate commitment and progress towards sustainable growth.
+RTA believes that the day-to-day actions of employees will ultimately demonstrate commitment and progress towards sustainable growth.

 Most companies develop traditional sustainable objectives, but RTA approached employees to find out about their current level and knowledge of environmental preservation.
 This impacts both their personal and work environment.

 RTA developed a plan to create a valued environment, where sustainability and engagement were mutually reinforcing.
 RTA's actions are driven by voluntary initiatives.
 Policies and procedures are used as a guide toward successful achievements.